jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Then, after restarting Emacs or evaluating the above statements, issue the following command: `M-x package-install RET markdown-mode RET`.
-When installed this way, the major modes `markdown-mode` and `gfm-mode` will be autoloaded and `markdown-mode` will be invoked automatically for file names ending in either `.md` or `.markdown`.
+When installing this way, the major modes `markdown-mode` and `gfm-mode` will be autoloaded and `markdown-mode` will be invoked automatically for file names ending in either `.md` or `.markdown`.